Organic fiducial inference: An examination of the use of non-neutral GPD functions

+For the reasons just given, if the value of $\mathtt{c}$ was chosen to be small, then the use of the GPD function in equation~(\ref{equ21}) could be appropriate if, for any given value of $\sigma^2$, there was more belief, before the data were observed, that $\mu$ lay very close to zero than further away from zero relative to having not known anything about $\mu$.
+The practical relevance of this scenario can be appreciated if we take into account, for example, that the parameter $\mu$ could be a measure of the effect of a treatment, and a value of zero for $\mu$ could correspond to the treatment having no effect relative to a control treatment.

-On the basis of either of the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}), the fiducial density $f(\mu\,|\,\sigma^2,x)$ is derived under Principle~1 by applying the weak fiducial argument.
-In particular, the two forms of this fiducial density that correspond to using these two GPD functions are the same as the two forms of the posterior density for $\mu$ given $\sigma^2$ that result from treating these GPD functions as prior densities for $\mu$ under the Bayesian paradigm.
-However, there are at least two good reasons why it is better to regard these densities as being fiducial densities backed by the methodology outlined in Section~\ref{sec5}, rather than posterior densities backed up by standard Bayesian theory.
+On the basis of either of the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}), which are indeed non-neutral GPD functions, the fiducial density $f(\mu\,|\,\sigma^2,x)$ is derived under Principle~1 of Section~\ref{sec5} by applying the weak fiducial argument.
+In fact, we should, perhaps, point out that the two forms of this fiducial density that correspond to using these two GPD functions of $\mu$ will be the same as the two forms of the posterior density for $\mu$ given $\sigma^2$ that result from treating these GPD functions as prior densities for $\mu$ given $\sigma^2$ under the Bayesian paradigm.
+Nevertheless, it is easy to clarify that, for each of the two forms of the density $f(\mu\,|\,\sigma^2,x)$ in question, there are good reasons why, given certain assumptions regarding our pre-data knowledge about $\mu$, it will be generally more viable to use the kind of reasoning outlined in the present paper rather than Bayesian reasoning to justify the density $f(\mu\,|\,\sigma^2,x)$ as being an appropriate representation of our knowledge about $\mu$ given $\sigma^2$ after the data have been observed.

-First, if the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}) are treated as being prior densities then these density functions must be improper.
-This is also one of a number of criticisms that could be applied to the interpretation of the fiducial density $f(\mu\,|\,\sigma^2,x)$ derived in Section~\ref{sec4} as being a posterior density for $\mu$, as the required prior density for $\mu$ in this case would be a flat improper density for $\mu$ over the interval $(-\infty, \infty)$.
-More specifically, though, it would seem particularly awkward to try to justify either of the improper prior densities for $\mu$ that correspond to the GPD functions being presently considered as being a natural approximation to a proper prior density, or some kind of natural limit of allowing a hyperparameter of a proper prior density to tend to infinity.
-This is due to the discontinuity that occurs at zero for the function in equation~(\ref{equ20}), and the discontinuities that occur at $-b$ and $b$ for the function in equation~(\ref{equ21}).
+In particular, if the two GPD functions of $\mu$ that are under discussion are treated as being prior densities of $\mu$ given $\sigma^2$, then they will be improper prior density functions.
+Moreover, it would seem awkward to try to justify either of these improper prior densities of $\mu$ as being the limit of allowing one or more parameters of a proper prior density of $\mu$ to tend to infinity in some natural and non-contentious manner.
+This is due to the discontinuity that occurs at zero for the function of $\mu$ in equation~(\ref{equ20}), and the discontinuities that occur at $-\mathtt{c}$ and $\mathtt{c}$ for the function of $\mu$ in equation~(\ref{equ21}).